bluenote-1577/rs-liftover/README.md

 1. BAM file with mapped sequences to liftover
 2. UCSC chain file between two references

-`liftover` lifts over the mapping to the other reference in a very straightforward manner.
+`liftover` lifts over the mapping to the other reference in a very straightforward (i.e. stupid) manner.

-Gaps in the chain file are turned into deletions and insertions in a relatively silly manner.
-Works well if reads map well onto the initial reference.
+Gaps in the chain file are turned into deletions and insertions without much thought.
+Works well if reads map decently onto the initial reference.

 Tested on nanopore data with standard CIGAR strings.
 I would reccomend using other liftover tools like leviosam or CrossMap unless they don't work with your data for some reason.